Is Monitoring the Dark Web the Best Way to Slow Down Cybercrime?

 Cybercrime starts offevolved and ends with stolen information.

-According to ITProPortal, the cybercrime financial system will be larger than Apple, Google and Facebook blended.
+According to ITProPortal, the cybercrime financial system will be larger than that of Apple, Google, and Facebook.
 The industry has matured into a prepared market that is probably more profitable than the drug change.

 Criminals use revolutionary and latest gear to steal information from large and small businesses.
-Both use it themselves or, most common, promote it to other criminals through the Dark Web.
+They either use the information themselves or, most commonly, promote it to other criminals through the Dark Web.

-Small and mid-sized companies have come to be the target of cybercrime and records breaches because they do not have the interest, time, or cash to set up defenses to guard against an attack.
-Many accounts keep Personal Identifying Information, PII, or sensible belongings that could include patents, studies, and unpublished digital property.
-Other small companies’ paintings without delay with large organizations might serve as a portal of access much like the HVAC agency became inside the Target information breach.
+Small and mid-sized companies have become the target of cybercrime and records breaches because they do not have the interest, time, or cash to set up defenses against an attack.
+Many accounts keep Personal Identifying Information (PII) or sensible belongings that could include patents, studies, and unpublished digital property.
+Other small companies’ paintings without delay with large organizations might serve as a portal of access, much like the HVAC agency became inside the Target information breach.

 Some of the brightest minds have advanced creative approaches to saving your precious and personal statistics from being stolen.
-These statistics security packages are, for the maximum component, protective in nature.
-They basically positioned up a wall of protection to hold malware out and the facts interior safe and at ease.
+These statistics security packages are, for the maximum component, protective.
+They positioned up a wall of protection to keep malware out and keep the finsideideafe at ease.

-Sophisticated hackers discover and use the business enterprise’s weakest hyperlinks to installation an assault
+Sophisticated hackers discover and use the business enterprise’s weakest hyperlinks to install an assault

 Unfortunately, even the quality shielding packages have holes in their safety.
 Here are the challenges each employer faces in keeping with a Verizon Data Breach Investigation Report in 2013: